 5. Print or Floral Jacquard Suit Jacket for Wedding

-7. Tuxedo for Wedding
+6. Tuxedo for Wedding

 Tuxedo vs suit – what’s the difference?
-The quick and easy way to tell if it’s a suit or tuxedo is to look at the jacket lapels – the front lapels of a tuxedo are made of silk or satin (shiny) materials and that of a regular suit does not.
-So, simply look at the jacket’s lapels to find out – if it’s not shiny silk there, it’s not a tuxedo.
+The quickest and easiest way to tell if it’s a suit or tuxedo is to look at the jacket lapels.
+The front lapels of a tuxedo are made of silk or satin (shiny) materials and that of a regular suit does not.
+Simply look at the jacket’s lapels to find out – if it’s not shiny silk there, it’s not a tuxedo.

 These rules are also important to know if you’re a man preparing to attend a wedding with the invitation card stating ‘black tie’ as a dress code or if you are thinking of having a black-tie wedding.

 - Tuxedo Rule #1: It must be worn with a bow tie. and one of them is that you must wear it with a bow tie.
 Regular neckties are a no-no with the tux.

 - Tuxedo Rule #2: Must not be worn with belts.
 They don’t even come with belt-loops (belt holes), by design.